- In our 2022 show, the musical notes shown on the top TV in Christmas C’Mon represent the actual score used

-- Each of the three RGB TV Boards has 1152 pixels.
-Every pixel is made up of 3 mini lights (red/green/blue), so technically in total there are 3456 lights with each RGB TV alone! (we only count the 3 lights within a pixel “node” as one light)
+- The two Garage RGBTVs with 2,048 pixels each!
+Every pixel is made up of 3 mini lights (red/green/blue), so technically in total there are 3456 lights with each RGB Pixel Matrix TV alone! (we only count the 3 lights within a pixel “node” as one light)

 - At full capacity, this display uses 71 amps and 8,520 watts, which is roughly the same as 568 “standard” LED light bulb 100 watt equivalents used in many houses